-San Clemente is the southern-most city in Orange County that is known for its iconic pier and popular surf breaks.
+San Clemente is the southern-most city in Orange County that is known for its iconic pier, popular surf breaks and Spanish-style architecture.
 Next to Dana Point, it can be a great add-on or a memorable separate day trip.
 It’s quieter (read less crowds) than its other coastal southern Orange County counterparts (Laguna and Newport), but equally as beautiful.
-Here are the best things to do in San Clemente that should be on your short list.
+Whether you prefer to spend the day on the beach or wandering around the picturesque downtown, here are the best things to do in San Clemente that should be on your short list.

 Top Things To Do In San Clemente

 Start your day at this historical pier, where you can get your bearings taking a leasurely stroll past locals fishing and surfers bobbing in the surf below waiting for the perfect wave.
 The Fisherman’s Restaurant located at the beginning of the pier is alright, but in my honest opinion it’s a typical tourist spot and you can find better seafood elsewhere (Nick’s) but it can be a fun Happy Hour spot with a killer view.

 On the off-season you can usually find metered parking ($1.50/per hour, 9-5pm) on the main street near the pier.
 During summer, there is a trolley that stops at the beach, downtown and the San Clemente Outlets.
 The trolley also conveniently connects to the Dana Point and Laguna Beach trolley routes.

 San Clemente Beach Trail